ScripterSugar/wdfp-extractor/README.md

 ## Recommended environments

+#### General environmental concerns

+The tool isnt greatly optimized performance-wise, so your machine's cpu/ram usage may reach very high load while extraction.

+#### Emulator/Device extraction

 The tool only tested for limited use cases, thus should have various bugs or even crahses among other enviornments.
 Basically this tool works best with modified, non-production adbd, which supports adb running as root permission and grants full access to data directory.

 To use this tool, your device should at least have file-listing access to the /data directory.

-#### General environmental concerns

-The tool isnt greatly optimized performance-wise, so your machine's cpu/ram usage may reach very high load while extraction.

 #### Using Emulator
 - Nox player (version 7.0.x) - **Recommended (Global)**